-Financial gain (loss) mainly consists of interest income related to our savings accounts and bank deposits, exchange gains and losses associated with transactions in foreign currencies and fair value of our financial assets and derivative instruments.
+Financial gain (loss) mainly consists of interest income related to our savings accounts and bank deposits, exchange gains and losses associated with transactions in foreign currencies and fair value of our financial assets, derivative instruments and interests associated with lease debts.
 Significant transactions in foreign currencies are translated into euros at the exchange rates effective at the transaction dates, while the average rate for the previous month is used for non-significant transactions.
 Monetary assets and liabilities denominated in foreign currencies at the reporting date are translated into euros using the exchange rate effective at that date.
 The resulting exchange gains or losses are recorded in the statements of consolidated operations as financial income or expense.
 Financial gain (loss) reflects the net impact of financial income and financial expenses.